open-telemetry/opentelemetry-specification/specification/trace/api.md

 applications.
 It needs to be designed to complete fast, if not immediately.
 This operation itself MUST NOT perform blocking I/O on the calling thread.
 Any locking used MUST be minimized and SHOULD be removed entirely if possible.
-The downstream SpanProcessors and subsequent SpanExporters called from this operation may be used for testing, proof-of-concept ideas, or debugging and may not be designed for production use themselves.
+Some downstream SpanProcessors and subsequent SpanExporters called from this operation may be used for testing, proof-of-concept ideas, or debugging and may not be designed for production use themselves.
 They are not in the scope of this requirement and recommendation.